 Laser therapy may be the answer for the millions of Americans dealing with acute or chronic pain.

-Our top laser therapy specialists in Brooklyn offers you faster healing times.
+Our top physiotherapy specialists in Brooklyn offers you faster healing times.
 You may experience increased, helpful blood flow or even a bolstered immune response.
 These effective treatments not only reduce the need for medication and surgery, but also allow you to return to a productive, active lifestyle.
 Laser therapy for pain symptoms pairs well with other modalities, such as lymphatic drainage massage.

 Providing Long-Term Pain Relief

 Whether you want to treat sciatica pain, back pain, joint pain or inflammation, laser treatments offer the promise of a non-invasive therapy that works.
 It treats the source of your pain, while encouraging long-term healing, strengthening and flexibility.

 It targets your tissue damage on the cellular level, ensuring that actual healing occurs without the dreaded side effects of surgery or medicines.
 And since your body’s tissues aren’t heated, risk of injury or burns are eliminated.

 While cold laser therapy holds promise, it’s still considered experimental by the FDA.
 The medical community has been searching for alternatives to invasive procedures and addictive medication for pain relief.
 Laser therapy harnesses your body’s natural ability to heal, providing maybe the best hope for you if you have chronic or acute pain.
 Contact TRI Physical Therapy to set up an appointment.